La Cinq: Formation

+Berlusconi and Seydoux's La Cinq

 On 20 November 1985, the government granted an 18-year concession to France Cinq, allowing them to operate the fifth national television network.
-This decision was criticized by the Minister of Culture and some of the President's advisers, who wanted to see cultural programming, and by the Haute Autorité de la Communication Audiovisuelle, which did not approve of the conditions but had no power to change them.
-At a press conference on 22 November 1985, Jérome Seydoux and Silvio Berlusconi presented the focus and style of the programs that would be broadcast on the future fifth television channel.
-In response to critics who accused them of wanting to create "Coca-Cola" TV, Berlusconi, who developed La Cinq's programming from his catalogues, replied that the channel would be "neither Coca-Cola TV, nor spaghetti TV, but rather Beaujolais TV, a Saturday champagne.
-He also promised to feature well-liked TV or film stars.
+This decision was criticised by the Minister of Culture and some of the President's advisers, who wanted to see cultural programming, and by the High Authority of Audiovisual Communication, which did not approve of the conditions but had no power to change them.
+At a press conference on 22 November 1985, Seydoux and Berlusconi presented the focus and style of the programs that would be broadcast on the fifth television channel.
+In response to critics who accused them of wanting to create "Coca-Cola" TV, Berlusconi, who developed La Cinq's programming from his catalogues, replied that the channel would be "neither Coca-Cola TV, nor spaghetti TV, but rather Beaujolais TV, a Saturday champagne".
+He also promised to feature well-known TV or film stars.